undertherain/game_workshop/docs/framework-north-star.md

 Date: 2026-09-12
 Status: long-term direction from discussion; proposed, not implemented or committed scope.
-This idea stands independently of the hackathon.
+This idea stands independently of the current prototype.

 ## Destination